What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 Ok, so then what are macros?

 A critical note on macros to add: macros do NOT contribute to weight loss.
 Macro targets are a way to determine what TYPE of calories you take in.
-This means that you will want to eat your calorie target number with a healthy mix of proteins, carbs, and fats.
+This means you will want to eat your calorie target with a healthy mix of proteins, carbs, and fats.
 Think of them as the steering wheel in your car.
 It doesn’t propel the vehicle in any direction, but it helps you reach your goal faster and safer.

 In the end, the calories you eat determine the weight you lose.